nikosnikitas/my_projects/Financial Apps -  Εφαρμογές σχετικές με την Οικονομία/README.md

 # FPA

-Adds the tax.
-We give to the fields the values of the amount of our money and the tax %.
+Adds/subtracts the tax.
+We insert to the fields the values of the amount of our money and the tax %.
 We press the button and it adds/subtracts the tax and returns us the result.

 # FVM